 Most walks go ahead as planned, but occasionally I need to make changes.
-Walks may not take place if fewer than 5 people book, so please make sure you let me know if you intend to come on a walk.
+Walks may not take place if fewer than 5 people book, so please make sure you let me know if you intend to come along.
 Pay cash or cheque on the day.
-Page updated 24 August 2017.
+Page updated 19 December 2017.

 Scotland Ranger Service in Holyrood Park:

 Sunday 4 February 2018 10am Prestonpans to Seton Sands A short walk along the Firth of Forth, taking in some sandy beaches, a range of sedimentary rocks from the Carboniferous period, an impressive dolerite dyke and one the Lothian's most famous glacial erratic boulders, The Johnny Moat Stone.
 Short walk, 2-3 hours, £10 >> Walk details